 Struggling to understand what’s going on with your desire?
 Try Coral’s quiz to see what factors are affecting you specifically.

 Tips for Better Sex

 Whether you’re dating, committed or married, you and your partner know each other the best out of anyone, but that’s not to say you don’t get stuck sometimes and need a little variety to spice things up.
-Studies show that more rewarding relationships come from great sex (5), so investing in your intimate life can work wonders.
+Studies show that more rewarding relationships come from great sex (5), so investing in your intimate life and discovering why sex is important can work wonders.

 Try a new position if things have gotten dull between you.
 Talking about it and acting it out can help break the ice and heighten pleasure for both parties.
 Incorporating a toy like a dildo, vibrator or penis ring can have the same effect and provide more stimulation.
 It’s been shown again and again that introducing novelty into your sex life can help heighten sexual function, desire, arousal and ultimately orgasm (7).